0nyr/5369S_knowledge_graph/report/README.md

 - Focused on core theorical concepts: It would benefit from more practical examples or case studies showing how these concepts are applied in real-world settings.
 - KG creation: very little (5 lines) on KG creation or extraction, but covered in extended version
 - content complexity: While still comprehensive for newcomers, it is challenging for readers who are new to the field due to the complexity and profusion of topics discussed.
 The paper could benefit from a more gradual introduction to these complex topics.
 - Imbalanced topic discussion: While some crucial topics for newcomers like KG creation are not covered, other more advanced ones are presented with a lot of details like inductive reasoning or learning methods such as graph kernels and graph neural networks.
-While these are important subjects, the choice for such a focus is odd.
+While these are important subjects, the choice for such a focus is odd considering the targeted audience.
 - Lack of discussion on challenges: Too few discussions (on conclusion) on challenges associated with  knowledge graphs, such as issues related to scalability, data quality, diversity ("managing contextual or multi-modal data" (p31), dynamicity (temporal and streaming data), usability and the complexity of reasoning tasks.
+- Some unclear explainations: p22, the explaination example of PageRank is really unclear, with no scheme, as well as mathematical expressions directly in the text with some symbols like |V| being unspecified (and have to be guessed by the reader, here, number of nodes in the graph).

 ## conclusion
 > include the important results and conclusions

 (KG21)
-The paper titled "Knowledge Graphs" provides a comprehensive and in-depth exploration of knowledge graphs (KGs), their structure, and their applications.
+This paper provides a comprehensive and in-depth exploration of knowledge graphs (KGs), structures, applications, and many related concepts.
 KGs are a structured form of data representation that uses a graph-based structure to depict real-world entities and the relationships between them.
 They are particularly useful for handling complex and interconnected data, providing a way to integrate, organize, and manage data from different sources while maintaining the semantic context and relationships between data points.

 Key elements to consider when working with KGs, as discussed in the paper, include Description Logics (DLs), which provide a logical formalization of KGs, and ontologies, which enable entailment and provide a precise definition of terms used in KGs.
 The paper also delves into the concept of inductive reasoning over KGs, discussing various methods such as graph kernels, graph neural networks, label propagation, and multi-modal learning.